 The Latino Cultural Center (LCC)’s Lead.
 Create.
 Change.
 Internship Program is designed to expand students’ academic and professional growth through project-based assignments and work-based learning.
-Interns will receive a compensation of $500 in the Fall 2019 semester.
+Interns can receive a compensation of $500 in the Fall 2019 semester and academic credit.
 Depending on the LCC's needs and budget, interns who complete their internship semester(s) in good standing might be given the opportunity to transition to become paid Student Educators.

 We hope students can take advantage of this unique and successful program!

 By the end of their internship, interns will:

 • Deepen their understanding of Latinx communities, issues affecting their lives, and creative solutions they are using to improve community life;

 • Demonstrate intercultural skills and understanding of their role in civic life; and